ChuangTseu/PlayingWithProjectEuler/README.md

 # Building
 *Brace yourself !*

-No descent build system is used right now, that's why the Visual Studio 2015 project files are included as is.
+No decent build system is used right now, that's why the Visual Studio 2015 project files are included as is.

 It is then needed to manually setup the various include and library paths in the project build options.
+(Or just use *vcpkg*!)

 # Dependencies